TheisGregersen/Covid-19-DE/README.md

 Germany saw a very low number of cases from the first registered case on the 28th of January and till early March.
 Here the spread of Covid-19 started to take place and the numbers increased quite rapidly over the following weeks.
 It appears that from mid April to 2nd of May the growth in cases has decreased.

-<iframe src="https://theisgregersen.github.io/Covid-19-DE/overview_cum.html" sandbox="allow-same-origin allow-scripts" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"> </iframe>
+<iframe src="https://theisgregersen.github.io/Covid-19-DE/overview_cum.html" sandbox="allow-same-origin allow-scripts" width="100%" scrolling="no" seamless="seamless" frameborder="0"> </iframe>

+test tekst

 <h3 align="center">
 Cases are not evenly distributed between age groups and gender.